ILCA Australian Championships

 The Notice of Race for this event is Here.

-Entries prior to 30 November $450 can be placed Here.
+Entries prior to 14 December $450 can be placed Here.
+After this date entries may be lodged with a $100 late fee.

 The Regatta Competitor Page with links to race documents, entry, venue information and WhatsApp Chat Group for notifications of new information is Here.